USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

 is treated as a string.
 Unlike most other coding languages, R does not make a distinction between the single or double quotes when creating a string, but it’s important to note that R will always store strings within double quotes.
-As such, double quotes are preferred when
+As such, it is generally best practice to use double quotes when creating strings.

 ``` r
 a <- "Starting and ending string with double quote"